Alexa Built-in Badging Program

 System and device management

-To handle AVS events and directives, you'll need to implement the following core API interfaces.
+To handle AVS events and directives, implement the following core API interfaces.
 (Each of these are fully covered by the AVS Device SDK.)

 - Allow your AVS client to support complex interactions with the InteractionModel Interface.